asharsha30-1996/Cold_Start_Mitigation_LLMREC/README.md

 1. https://www.youtube.com/watch?v=JZi1hjB9C9g - Knowledge Graph Recommendation Systems for COVID 19
 2. https://github.com/vatsalsaglani/GraphRAG4Rec - GraphRAG for Recommendation Demo
 3. https://github.com/nancheng58/Awesome-LLM4RS-Papers - Contains a list of high quality research papers in the domain of LLMRec

+### NOTES FOR SETUP:

+1. We have run all these codes on Google Colab
+2. Hence, the ml-100k should be setup in respective folder and its path should be set for all the codes
+3. In the main() for `3_NLP_Project_RecSys_LLMKG+GraphRetrieval.ipynb`- the path changes for data and OPENAI API key would be required